Distance: 16-mile loop

 Elevation gain: 1302 ft

 I learned this route from the good folks at the Outside Inn, a dedicated cycling, mountain-biking, and kayaking mecca of a motel, lovingly restored from a rundown old motorcourt and now sporting rooms with outdoor themes like the Singletrack Room.
-By all means, stay there when you’re in the area, if you can (they’re routinely booked up on weekends).
-Even if you can’t get in, go by to learn about good rides in their library of good rides, each separately Xeroxed and free for you to take.
-If you mountain-bike, they have trail maps too.
-Didn’t I say they were good folks?
+By all means, stay there when you’re in the area, if you can.
+They used to have a free stash of xeroxed road and trail routes, but I think they’ve stopped doing that—sad.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)